denoland/dotland/public/posts/registry2.md

 1. Display download counts for all modules
 2. Give all modules a score based on how well their module is maintained
-   - do `deno lint`, `deno fmt`, `deno doc`, and the TypeScript compiler report any issues
+   - verify that `deno lint`, `deno fmt`, `deno doc` and type checking produce no errors
-   - are imports version locked
+   - are dependencies pinned to specific version
    - does the module have a LICENCE, README.md
 3. Display dependencies of modules on the site
 4. Serve a JS (type stripped) version of all TypeScript files in a module, to be